 PEO Ships reports directly to Assistant Secretary of the Navy for Research, Development and Acquisition (ASN (RD&A)) for matters regarding acquisition management.
 SEA 21 reports to the Commander, Naval Sea Systems Command (NAVSEA) regarding support for in-service vessels.

 Information on ASN(RD&A) can be found at http://www.secnav.navy.mil/rda/Pages/default.aspx

 More information on NAVSEA can be found at http://www.navsea.navy.mil

 Which ship programs are managed by Team Ships?

 Team Ships, comprised of PEO Ships and SEA 21, manages the acquisition, life cycle support, and ship inactivation and transfer of surface ships, boats and craft.

 PEO Ships is organized into program offices responsible for the acquisition of ships, boats and small craft as well as support offices such as the Acquisition Management and the Electric Ships Office which assist in procuring government-furnished equipment and the integration of propulsion technologies, respectively.

 NAVSEA 21 (SEA 21) is the dedicated life cycle management organization for the Navy's in-service non-nuclear surface ships, managing critical modernization, maintenance, training, inactivation and international Fleet support programs.
-SEA 21 was stood up in 2007 as NAVSEA’s single point of contact for complete life cycle support for the current Fleet and the principal interface with the Surface Warfare Enterprise.
+SEA 21 was stood up in 2007 as NAVSEA’s single point of contact for complete life cycle support for the current Fleet and the principal interface with the Ship Maintenance and Modernization Enterprise.
 A key responsibility of SEA 21 is to sustain Fleet capability and readiness through improved maintenance and modernization practices across ship classes in order to reach the ship’s expected service-life.

 How large is Team Ships?